shriYalsangi/tailwind-mini-projects/fylo-website-with-theme/README.md

 # Fylo Static Website

-This project is a simple static website inspired by [Fylo](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
+This project is a simple static website inspired by [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
 It includes a button to toggle between dark and light themes, which is stored in `localStorage`.
 The website is fully responsive and built using Tailwind CSS, HTML, and JavaScript.

 ## Features